ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 functions in the `palindrome` module:

-After finishing your implementation of `listsorting` you should repeatedly run the program in different configurations to confirm that it produces the correct output.
-Since the `listsorting` provides a checking mode based on reversing the string or recursively checking the string, you should make sure that both approaches work correctly.
-You should also confirm that the `listsorting` can correctly determine when a word both is and is not a palindrome.
-Here are some examples that show the program's correct execution for different values for the `--word` and `--approach` arguments.
+After finishing your implementation of `listsorting` you should repeatedly run the program in different configurations to conduct an experiment to evaluate the performance of each sorting algorithm that you implemented.
+This process will result in a data table that summarizes the results from a doubling experiment for each sorting algorithm.

 ## Running Checks